 Pad Thai Coconut & Barley Risotto /pad-thai-coconut-vegetable-risotto/ /pad-thai-coconut-vegetable-risotto/#respond Thu, 18 Dec 2014 04:58:30 +0000 /?p=1165 How good are Pad Thai’s?
 It’s probably the most common and well-known Thai dish out there that is easily recognizable to anyone who’s familiar with Asian cuisine.
 That said: I’ve got a mum whom I spent two weeks in Thailand with who never got around to understanding that this was the most common dish.
 It…

-The post Pad Thai Coconut & Barley Risotto appeared first on Caroline Høgh Groth.
+The post Pad Thai Coconut & Barley Risotto appeared first on Anna Høgh Groth.

 ]]>